Aserose/FerrisWheel/README.md

 ____
 ### Development Information

-The connection to the Telegram API is made using Long polling technology.
+The connection to the Telegram API is made using Long polling method.

 Repository: embedded database BoltDB